cjeannoel2005/swe1-project/README.md

 # **The buggers - Intro to Software Engineering Project (Group 2)**

-Welcome to the team 2 project repository for SWE 3313, Intro to software engineering. you have now layed your eyes upon the ReadMe file which will contain the documentations, the presentations ,the team resumes and source code as the project is being brought to life and going throught updates.
+Welcome to the team 2 project repository for SWE 3313, Intro to Software Engineering. you have now laid your eyes upon the ReadMe file which will contain the documentation, the presentations, the team's resumes, and source code as the project is being brought to life and going through updates.

-This project will be an e-commerce website built using Java-Spring, the storage method will be SqLite.
+This project will be an e-commerce website built using Java-Spring, the storage method will be SQLite.
-The store will sell sports cars which that side of the project will be accessible to the users.
+The user will utilize the project to purchase sports cars via an online shopping interface.
-There will also be an aministrative side in which they will be able to change the inventory and view the sales history.
+There will also be an administrative side which will allow a registered administrator to change the inventory and view the sales history.
+The program will feature a database that will keep track of customers, purchases, and inventory all accessible via the administrator end.
 Below we will place the documentation accompanied by the process which we will update accordantly along with the source code in this repository.

 ## **Project Plan**
-#### Meet out team:
+#### Meet our team:
  - [Cedric-O Jean-Noel](https://github.com/cjeannoel2005/swe1-project/blob/main/Cedric'sResume.md).